Why salting your driveway can harm plants, pets, and pavement

 So What Are the Alternatives?

 Some of the safest de-icing agents are mixtures (usually liquid) based on calcium acetate and magnesium acetate.
-These were developed as a safer alternative to rock salt.
+These were developed as safer alternatives to rock salt.
 Such products are more environmentally friendly, biodegradable, do not cause metal corrosion, and help preserve road surfaces and concrete structures from premature deterioration.
 Of course, these products are significantly more expensive than regular salt.

 But perhaps not as pricey as the de-icing agent produced by the South Korean company Star’s Tech.
 It’s made from a material derived from invasive sea stars.
-This agent releases chlorides more slowly, thereby preventing corrosion and the environmental issues associated with salt.
+This agent releases chlorides more slowly, thereby preventing corrosion and many of the environmental issues associated with salt.

 Expert Tips